Elijah Mitchell Player Prop Bets for NFL Week 7 | San Francisco vs. Indianapolis 10/24/2021

 Matchup vs. Indianapolis

-- Mitchell will go up against a Colts squad that allows 111.0 rushing yards per game and is the NFL's 14th-ranked rush defense.
+- In terms of defending against the run, the Colts are 14th in the league, giving up 111.0 yards per game.

-- This year the Colts have given up one rushing TD.
-They are ranked first in the NFL in that category.
+- This year the Colts have allowed one rushing TD.
+They are ranked first in the league in that category.

 Recent Performances

-- In his Week 5 matchup with the Cardinals, Mitchell racked up 43 yards on nine carries (averaging 4.8 yards per carry).
+- In his Week 5 matchup against the Cardinals, Mitchell ran the ball nine times for 43 yards (4.8 yards per attempt).

-- He added two receptions for 19 yards in the passing game.
+- He chipped in with two receptions for 19 yards in the passing game.

-- Over his last three outings, Mitchell has rushed for 43 yards (14.3 per game) on nine carries.
+- Mitchell has 43 yards on nine carries (14.3 ypg) over his last three outings.

 Mitchell's San Francisco Teammates